ayufan/pve-helpers/README.md

 11  0    0      5    5:5:5:0       yes    4600.0000 800.0000
 ```

-For Ryzen CPUs you will rather see different CORE0 to be assigned
+For Ryzen CPUs you will rather see CORE0 to be assigned
 to CPU0 and CPU1, thus your specification will look `2-11`.

 After editing configuration `update-grub` and reboot Proxmox VE.